BLavery/STM32F103-Arduino/README.md

 Note that the Maple or Bluepill boards have no separate USB chip (like FTDI on the UNO or NANO) to do USB.
 But USB is possible from 2 pins of the M3 itself, if given some driver code (in the maple-derived bootloader).

-The newer Arduino_Core_STM32 version of Arduino support, from the ST company, does NOT use a flash-loaded bootloader.
+The newer Arduino_Core_STM32 version of Arduino support, from the ST company and based on ST's HAL code not libmaple, does NOT use a flash-loaded bootloader.
 So USB is not a possibility for uploading your sketch.
 Instead, uploading is done either by STLINK adapter, or a 3 volt TTL serial adapter, and these two modes are built into the chip by manufacturer ST. STLINK mode can upload virtually any time.
 Uploading by serial requires a reset with "boot0" set high, to get to upload mode.

 The assignment of MCU pins to traditional Arduino D0 D1 D2 numbering or simply 0 1 2 3 numbering is dependent on configuration files in whichever core you install to your IDE.
 There are many (very nice) pin assignment images out there in search-space that do not agree with ST's core.
 I find that the easiest solution is to always in sketches use the PA0 PA1 notation, as that should always be correct no matter your hardware.
 (That doesn't help for still-available maple mini boards, as they are marked 0 1 2 !)